Skip to Content

 Mariposa Hotel Malaga

-Discovering the best places to stay near Malaga up in Nerja or down the Costa del So will provide you with many of the best beaches in the area.
-But if you want to stay near the water while you’re in Malaga, my pick is La Malagueta.
+There are straight-up stunning beach spots on the Costa del Sol (Nerja springs to mind), but if you want to stay near the water while you’re in Malaga, my pick is La Malagueta.

 What was once an area known for fishing, bullfighting, and industrial factories is now home to popular restaurants and bars and the most famous beach in Malaga, Playa de la Malagueta.
 But you can still sense the area’s past while walking through the urban streets along the coast.

 As you may well know, food is on my mind when I visit Malaga (or anywhere in Spain).
-And if you’re looking for one of the best areas to discover underrated gems for seafood, look no further.
-Be sure to try the boquerones fritos, and octopus while you’re here.
+And if you’re looking for one of the best areas to discover underrated gems for seafood, look no further than Maricuchi.
+Be sure to try the boquerones fritos (pictured below) and octopus while you’re here.

 La Malagueta Highlights

-Obviously, La Malagueta Beach is a must.
-This is a picturesque beach that’s an amazing way to break up your day exploring nearby Malagueta.
-It’s also often crowded due to its proximity to the urban centre, so arrive early to nab a great spot.
+• La Malagueta Beach – a picturesque beach at the epicentre of the neighbourhood.
+Be warned, it’s often crowded due to its proximity to the city centre, so arrive early to nab a great spot.
+Book a table at Maricuchi for stellar food.

-Another spot you need to visit while in the neighbourhood is Plaza de Toros La Malagueta — This Moorish Revival-inspired building is still operating today, nearly 150 years after the first bullfights took place inside.
+• Plaza de Toros La Malagueta – Malaga’s bullfighting ring is still operating today, nearly 150 years after the first bullfights took place inside.

-As well as this, make the 1 km climb to Castillo de Gibralfaro — this ancient fortress boasts epic views of La Malagueta and the most storied landmarks in Malaga.
+• Castillo de Gibralfaro – Although it’s not in Malagueta, this ancient fortress boasts epic views of La Malagueta and the most storied landmarks in Malaga.

 Gran Hotel Miramar

 It resembles a palace inside and out, with each guest in the 190 rooms treated like royalty.
-A 24-hour front desk accommodates nearly any request, including currency exchange whenever needed.
-It’s also an absolutely perfect place for a wedding or honeymoon, with opulent event spaces, lavish grounds, and views of the Mediterranean Sea that may just leave you speechless.
+The hotel is decked out with opulent event spaces, lavish grounds, and views of the Mediterranean Sea that may just leave you speechless.

 Hotel MS Maestranza